FindMySchool LogoFindMySchool

 School day runs from approximately 8:45am to 3:20pm.
 Transport links are excellent: Stepney Green Underground station (Hammersmith & City and District lines) is nearby, as is Limehouse DLR station.
 Buses 15, 25, 115, 135, 309 and 339 serve the school.
 On-site parking is not available for visitors; permit parking is available on surrounding roads.

 Tight admissions competition.
 Over 1,200 applications for 208 places means the majority of families will not secure an offer.
 The banding system aims to ensure fair allocation, but demand far exceeds supply.
-Families should verify current distance thresholds and recognise that living within the last distance offered is no guarantee; proximity simply provides priority.
+Families should verify current distance thresholds and recognise that living within the furthest distance at which a place was offered is no guarantee; proximity simply provides priority.

 Demographic context.
 The school is 98% ethnic minority and 90% Bangladeshi Muslim.
-Whilst the school is open to all faiths and prides itself on inclusion, the student body is notably homogeneous.
+Whilst the school is open to all faiths and is known for inclusion, the student body is notably homogeneous.
 Families from other backgrounds will be welcomed, but should recognise the cultural majority they are joining.

 Limited outdoor facilities.
 The urban location means outdoor space is constrained.
 The school manages this admirably through its competitive sports programme and use of external facilities, but families used to spacious campuses should know that Stepney All Saints operates within physical constraints typical of inner London schools.